 Zostera marina is a meadow forming eelgrass common along coastlines in the northern hemisphere (Phillips, Macmillan, and Bridges 1983), where in many locations, the red alga Smithora naiadum is one of the more common macroalgal epiphytes on eelgrass.
 We studied the interaction between S. naiadum and Z. marina on the Central Coast of British Columbia, Canada, in June-August 2015 in Choked Pass, Calvert Island (Figure 1).
 In a large continuous eelgrass meadow approximately 367,000 square meters in area, S. naiadum is prevalent on Z. marina blades along the edges of the meadow, but not in the meadow interior.
 The site is strongly ocean influenced, with salinities between 29 and 31 ppt and temperatures between 6 and 10°C in summertime.
 Within the meadow, depths vary (max 10m), but a consistent depth of 5m was held across our experimental transplant locations.

 Within the Choked Pass eelgrass meadow, we quantified spatial variation in S. naiadum abundance on eelgrass.
 We surveyed S. naiadum on Z. marina along 8 40-m transects, four in the meadow interior (>200m from the closest edge) and four at the meadow edge (2m from bordering sand habitats) throughout the primary growing season, May to August (Olson 2017; Fig. 1).
 All transects were located in permanently subtidal areas, and were separated by at least 100 m.
+Survey data consisted of randomly selected shoots along each transect.
 Using SCUBA, we collected one shoot every 10m (n = 5 shoots per site visit) by covering shoots with a Ziplock bag and detaching at the rhizome.
-From each shoot, we measured Z. marina shoot dry weight and S. naiadum dry weight (see lab processing methods in section 2.4).
+From each shoot, we measured Z. marina shoot dry weight and S. naiadum dry weight (see lab processing methods in section 2.4), and grouped data from these 5 shoots for each transect.

-In a second survey to estimate spatial patterns in epifaunal invertebrates, we quantified grazer abundance and diversity on Z. marina shoots at the meadow edge and interior at two adjacent cites: WF and IA (Figure 2).
-Z. marina shoots were collected from 0.25m x 0.25m quadrats (n = 6) from the interior (IA) and edge (WF) in mid June and July 2015.
+In a second survey to estimate spatial patterns in epifaunal invertebrates, we quantified grazer abundance and diversity on Z. marina shoots at the meadow edge (WF) and interior (IA) (Figure 2).
+Z. marina shoots were collected from 0.25m x 0.25m quadrats (n = 6) from these two locations in mid June and July 2015.
 Following standard processing protocol (Duffy et a 2015), all invertebrates were removed from shoots and preserved with 95% ethanol.
 Invertebrates > 500 um in diameter were visually classified to the lowest possible taxonomic group (Appendix 1), usually family but sometimes to species, using a stereo microscope, and invertebrates known to associate with Z. marina and graze epiphytic algae were enumerated (Whippo et al in revision, Duffy et al 2015).

 2.3 Reciprocal transplant experiment